Kyf4007/DeepH-HONPAS/README.md

 python deephe3-train.py train.ini
 python deephe3-eval.py eval.ini
 ```
 Note that after excecuting 'deephe3-eval', the predicted Hamiltonians are available in the working directory, but 'deeph-inference' is still needed to calculate the band structure.
-Thus setting the 'task = [5]' in inference.ini, set the 'work_dir' and run 'deeph-inferenece --config inference.ini' to sparse matrix calculation for band structures.
+Thus set the 'task = [5]' in inference.ini, set the 'work_dir' and run 'deeph-inferenece --config inference.ini' to sparse matrix calculation for band structures.